Media & Communication

 The storyteller and protector of brand reputation

-While advertising pays for attention ('Buy our phone, it's great!'), Public Relations earns attention ('This phone is great,' says a trusted tech reviewer).
+While advertising pays for attention: ('Buy our phone, it's great!'), Public Relations earns attention ('This phone is great,' says a trusted tech reviewer).

+A PR Officer is the Storyteller and Protector of a brand.
 Their job is to manage the reputation of a company, celebrity, or politician.
 They act as the bridge between their client and the public/media.

-If a company is a ship, the PR officer is the radar—spotting icebergs (crises) before they hit and finding clear waters (positive news) to sail through.
+If a company is a ship, the PR officer is: the radar spotting icebergs (crises) before they hit and finding clear waters (positive news) to sail through.

+In today's India, where a single tweet can destroy a reputation in minutes, PR is no longer optional; it is survival.
 From helping startups like Zomato stay cool to managing the image of global giants like Tata, PR professionals shape the narratives that define our economy and culture.

 A Day in the Life